Sheridan Le Fanu

-Joseph Thomas Sheridan Le Fanu (/ˈlɛfən.juː/; 28 August 1814 – 7 February 1873), popularly known as J. S. Le Fanu, was an Irish writer of Gothic, mystery and horror literature.
-He is considered by literary critics to be among the greatest ghost story writers of the Victorian era, as several of his works were central to the development of the genre.
-He was the author of novels such as Uncle Silas (1864) and The House by the Churchyard (1863), as well as the collection of stories In a Glass Darkly (1872), which includes the novella Carmilla (1872), a foundational work of vampire literature.
+Joseph Thomas Sheridan Le Fanu (/ˈlɛfən.juː/; 28 August 1814 – 7 February 1873) was an Irish writer of Gothic literature, journalist and newspaper proprietor.
+Le Fanu is considered by literary critics to be among the greatest ghost story writers of the Victorian era, as several of his works were central to the development of the genre.
+He was the author of Gothic short stories and macabre poems, novels such as Uncle Silas (1864), and the collection of five stories In a Glass Darkly (1872), in which the novella Carmilla (1872) is significant as a foundational work of vampire literature.

 Born into a family of writers, Le Fanu began writing poetry at the age of fifteen, using his father's personal library to educate himself.
-Due to severe financial constraints, his family were forced to sell the library and its books to settle some of their debts following the passing of his father.
-In 1838, he began writing stories for the Dublin University Magazine to make money, which included his first ghost story, "The Ghost and the Bone-Setter" (1838).
+Due to severe financial constraints, his family were forced to sell the library and its books to settle some of their debts following the death of his father.
+In 1838, he began writing stories for the Dublin University Magazine to make money, which included his first ghost story, The Ghost and the Bone-Setter (1838).
 It was during this period that Le Fanu decided to focus on the ghost story genre, despite continuing to also write short stories and commentaries across other genres, and by 1840 he had become the owner of several local newspapers.
+Thirteen of his lesser-known Gothic short stories were published posthumously in The Purcell Papers (1880).

-Initially, his work fell into neglect following his death, and it was the efforts of later writers, such as Elizabeth Bowen and M. R. James, that brought the public's attention back to Le Fanu's novels.
+He also wrote The House by the Churchyard (1863), which became one of his best-known novels.
+Initially, his work fell into neglect following his death, and it was the efforts of later writers, such as Elizabeth Bowen and M. R. James, that brought the public's attention back to his novels.
 M. R. James, in particular, greatly admired his works and described Le Fanu as "absolutely in the first rank as a writer of ghost stories".

 Le Fanu became a key figure in the dark romanticism movement during the 19th century, and had a major influence on later vampire and horror fictions such as Bram Stoker's Dracula (1897), among others.
 While several of his short stories, fictional novels, novellas, and horror pieces proved popular in his lifetime, he remains a central figure in vampire fiction largely due to the significance of Carmilla.
 Since his death, the novella has become one of the most influential works of vampire literature, having been adapted for films, operas, video games, Halloween plays, comics, songs, cartoons, and other media.